-Additionally, within the visits planned, ensure there is an attempt to maximize the number of days the patient is seen by a clinician.
+Ensure there is an attempt to maximize the number of days the patient is seen by a clinician.
 This can be accomplished through deliberate and coordinated scheduling of discipline visits to achieve this goal.
-All of this can possibly help reduce the patient's risk for hospitalization.

 Putting a process in place that can allow the care team time and space to have these care delivery discussions will put the agency ahead of the rest.